HFDcon 2024

 In this futuring workshop, we will discuss the results of a sprint process lasting several months, in which a group of DigitalChangeMaker members developed student positions and demands for dealing with AI at universities in four fields of action: (1) Attitude and participation, (2) Regulations for learning and testing, (3) Digital participation and (4) Qualification.

-The aim of the workshop is to develop bold visions and scenarios for the future in the four subject areas together with the participants from across the various stakeholders, which can have an inspiring effect and support vision-led processes at universities.
-With the help of futures thinking methods, the participants will be guided by a team from the Hochschulforum Digitalisierung and the DigitalChangeMakers.
+The aim of the workshop is to develop bold visions and scenarios for the future in the four subject areas together with the participants from across the various status groups, which can have an inspiring effect and support vision-led processes at universities.
+With the help of futures thinking methods, the participants will be guided by a team from Hochschulforum Digitalisierung and the DigitalChangeMakers.
 The aim is to develop creative and innovative ideas and tangible futures that can have a positive impact on the use of AI in the university context.

 Katharina Westphal is studying history, Catholic theology and educational science at the Ruhr University Bochum (RUB).
 There she works at the Center for Science Didactics in the field of eLearning, where she advises and supports both teachers and students on all aspects of e-learning.
 As a DigitalChangeMaker, she is particularly interested in the topics of AI, future skills, digital teaching/learning concepts and student participation.